-The Late Show was an Australian Sketch Comedy show which ran on The ABC for two seasons of twenty episodes each, in 1992 and 1993.
 The cast, all veterans of The D-Generation, included Santo Cilauro, Tom Gleisner, Jane Kennedy, Rob Sitch, Tony Martin, Mick Molloy, Jason Stephens and Judith Lucy (who appeared briefly in season 1 before becoming a regular in season 2).

 The Late Show provides examples of:

 - Almost Famous Name: As a Running Gag in the second series, each episode ended with Tony announcing that Mick had booked a famous singer, only for Mick to admit that he had screwed up and booked a lesser celebrity with a vaguely similar name.
 Among others, Pete Smith performed "Dude Looks Like a Lady," Mike Whitney performed "I Will Always Love You" and Simon Townsend performed "Who Are You?".
-Taken Up to Eleven when Mick was supposed to book Crosby, Stills, Nash (And Young) and ended up with Al Grassby, Leo "Lucky" Grills, Christopher "Nudge" Truswell and Gwen Plumb.
+Taken Up to Eleven when Mick was supposed to book Crosby, Stills, Nash & Young and ended up with Al Grassby, Leo "Lucky" Grills, Christopher "Nudge" Truswell and Gwen Plumb.

 - Amusing Injuries: Rob gets a few in the "Shitscared" sketches in which he plays an incompetent stuntman.
 Most of them are thanks to Mick's similar incompetence as a stunt coordinator.